p2/OAuth2/README.md

 Flows
 -----

-Based on which OAuth2 flow that you need to use you will want to use the correct subclass.
+Based on which OAuth2 flow that you need you will want to use the correct subclass.
 For a very nice explanation of OAuth's basics: [The OAuth Bible](http://oauthbible.com/#oauth-2-three-legged).

 #### Code Grant